-- \ Everyone involved in Forest School is fully briefed on health and safety, risk assessment of sites and activities.
-Staff and volunteers should be made aware of the relevant school policies and ensure that they adhere to the guidance contained in them. - \ All school staff and regular volunteers have current CRB checks. - \ Any concerns about a child's physical or mental wellbeing should be shared with the schools named Child Protection Person, so that the schools child protection policy can then be followed. - \ We regard safety and good practice as extremely important and it is the responsibility of individual staff and volunteers to ensure general safety during working. - \ Confidentiality should be maintained at all times.
-Any concerns should only be shared with those who need to know such as the Forest School Leader or Class Teacher who can then ensure the correct channels are then informed.
+- Everyone involved in Forest School is fully briefed on health and safety, risk assessment of sites and activities.
+Staff and volunteers should be made aware of the relevant school policies and ensure that they adhere to the guidance contained in them. - All school staff and regular volunteers have current DB\$ checks. - Any concerns about a child's physical or mental wellbeing should be shared with the schools named Child Protection Person, so that the schools child protection policy can then be followed. - We regard safety and good practice as extremely important and it is the responsibility of individual staff and volunteers to ensure general safety during working. - Confidentiality should be maintained at all times.
+Any concerns should only be shared with those who need to know such as the Forest School Leader or Class Teacher who can then ensure the correct channels are then informed. - Any volunteers are briefed to understand that no photographs of children can be taken on their own personal devices, and those that are taken on school equipment is to be used only by the Forest School Leaders. - Any volunteers are made aware that the content of the sessions cannot be shared on social media or through social platforms where any individual children could be identified for child protection and confidentiality. - All Leaders and helpers are made aware of confidentiality and the main safety of all children.

-Equal opportunities and Inclusion
+13. Equal opportunities and Inclusion